Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Introduction

 In the present paper, a scheduling model is constrained to guarantee frequency stability in every region of the power system, therefore moving for the first time beyond the uniform frequency model considered in previous works.
 To highlight the implications of such model, several case studies are run considering the Great Britain power system, characterised by two regions that create a non-uniform distribution of inertia: England in the South, where most of the load is located, and Scotland in the North, containing significant wind resources.
 The results presented demonstrate that inertia and frequency response cannot be considered as system-wide magnitudes in power systems that exhibit inter-area oscillations in frequency, as their location in a particular region is key to guarantee stability.
 In this context, the proposed constraints allow to find the optimal volume of ancillary services to be procured in each region.

+The contributions of Part II of this paper are the following: \begin{enumerate} \item A numerical method that provides linear constraints for regional frequency stability is proposed, enabling to implement them as constraints in Mixed-Integer Linear Programs (MILPs).
+A regional-frequency-secured Unit Commitment is formulated for the first time. \item The consequences of inter-area oscillations in frequency are thoroughly studied using several relevant examples, presenting fundamental insight such as a quantification of the higher need for ancillary services as compared to the uniform frequency model. \item The optimal location of inertia and frequency response is investigated, demonstrating that both the regional cost of each service and the size of the contingency in each region have a substantial impact on the optimal schedule. \end{enumerate}

 The rest of this paper is organised as follows.
-Section~\ref{Sec:Applicability} demonstrates the applicability of the proposed frequency-stability conditions to be implemented in Mixed-Integer Linear Programming (MILP) optimisation problems.
-Section~\ref{Sec:CaseStudies} presents fundamental insight, gained through several relevant case studies, on how to guarantee stability in systems exhibiting inter-areas oscillations in frequency.
+Section~\ref{Sec:Applicability} demonstrates the applicability of the proposed frequency-stability conditions to be implemented in MILPs.
+Section~\ref{Sec:CaseStudies} presents the results of several relevant case studies, analysing the impact on power system scheduling of inter-areas oscillations in regional frequencies.
 Finally, Section~\ref{Sec:Conclusion} provides the conclusion and proposes future lines of work.